 Looking back at Table 1, the final column shows the percentage of comparisons which were within 9 cm, after matching the medians.
 For a Gaussian distribution, this would be 68.2% if 9 cm represented one standard deviation.
 We can see from this that the best global MDTs have "typical" errors of around 9 cm, if "typical" is defined as analogous to one standard deviation of a Gaussian distribution.
-This error is similar to the findings for Norway as presented by (Ophaug et al., 2015)
+This error is similar to the findings for Norway as presented by (Ophaug, Breili, and Gerlach 2015).

-4. GOCE++ combined Coastal MDT
+GOCE++ combined coastal MDT

 The satellite derived satellite MDT is generally less accurate in the coastal region due to the sparse coverage of valid altimetry observations.
-For a description of the satellite MDT se section 2.
-Due to the degradation in both MSS and geoid artifacts in the coastal region are typically seen as MDT contours crossing the coastline when plotting these.
+For a description of the satellite MDT se Data and methods section.
+Because of the degradation in both MSS and geoid artifacts in the coastal region are typically seen as MDT contours crossing the coastline when plotting these.

 In the GOCE++ project we attempted to derive a coastal MDT by inserting MDT values over land and subsequently smoothing these into the ocean using an iterative spatial filter.
-The land values can be based on the tide gauge MDT values, the satellite based MDT in the coastal grid cells, or a combination of both.
+The land values can be based on the tide gauge MDT values, the satellite-based MDT in the coastal grid cells, or a combination of both.

-4.1 Land values
+Land values

-In the tide gauge based solution the tide gauge MDT values are used to fill in the land values.
+In the tide gauge-based solution the tide gauge MDT values are used to fill in the land values.
 This is done by linearly interpolating the MDT values from either tide gauges or from the MDT model in the coastal zone onto the entire grid of land cells.

-In the satellite based solution the land value for a given coastal grid point is estimated as the average of the raw MDT grid values in a box centered on the coastal grid cell.
-The size of this box is by default chosen to be 9 times 9 grid points which approximately corresponds to a 1 times 1 degree box, as all grids for the test is at 1/8 degree resolution.
+In the satellite-based solution the land value for a given coastal grid point is estimated as the average of the raw MDT grid values in a box centered on the coastal grid cell.
+The size of this box is by default chosen to be nine times nine grid points which approximately corresponds to a one time one-degree box, as all grids for the test is at 1/8 degree resolution.
 Hence a local average (defined by the size of the box) for each coastal grid cell is used as a representation of the land value.
-It is important to notice that the altimetry based land values will not have the constraining effect provided by the tide gauge MDT values, but only provide an additional smoothing effect ensuring a less noisy MDT along the coast.
+It is important to notice that the altimetry-based land values will not have the constraining effect provided by the tide gauge MDT values, but only provide an additional smoothing effect ensuring a less noisy MDT along the coast.

-In the combined solution, coastlines without tide gauges are supplemented with altimetry based land values as described above.
-Subsequently the land values along the coast are simply interpolated to all land grid cells using linear or nearest neighbor interpolation.
+In the combined solution, coastlines without tide gauges are supplemented with altimetry-based land values as described above.
+Subsequently the land values along the coast are simply interpolated to all land grid cells using linear or nearest neighbour interpolation.
+18 👄 O. B. NDERSEN ET AL.